Deeply supervised salient object detection with short connections

-A result comparison between the original HED and enhanced HED for salient object detection can be found in \tabref{table:patterns}.
-Despite a small improvement, as shown in \figref{fig:comp_with_hed}, the saliency maps from shallower side outputs still look messy and the deeper side outputs usually produce irregular results.
-In addition, the deep side outputs can indeed locate the salient objects/regions, some detailed information is still lost.
+A comparison of salient object detection results between the original HED and enhanced HED is shown in \figref{fig:patterns}.
+It can be easily found that a large margin of about $3\%$ improvement has been achieved.
+In spite of such improvement, as shown in \figref{fig:comp_with_hed}, the saliency maps from shallower side outputs still look messy and the deeper side outputs produce irregular results as well.
+In addition, the deeper side outputs can indeed locate the salient objects, but some detailed information is still lost.